hyungccho/backbone_material/w8d2/chatapp_project.md

 [This JSFiddle][escaping-with-jquery] demonstrates why.

-This file is a fine place to initialize a socket.io connection on document ready and tell it to listen for the `messsage` event.
+This file is a fine place to initialize a socket.io connection on document ready and tell it to listen for the `message` event.
 You will need to append new messages to the chat window when they are received.
 This could also be implemented as a method on the `Chat` class object.